SmartlyDressedGames/Unturned-Docs/docs/source/assets/NPCAsset/Quests.rst

 Conditions and Rewards
 ----------------------

 Quests can be turned in when conditions are met, and players can receive rewards for turning quests in.
-Refer to `Conditions.rst <Conditions.rst>`_ and `Rewards.rst <Rewards.rst>`_ for additional documentation.
+For more information, refer to the documentation for :ref:`Conditions <doc_npcasset_conditions>` and :ref:`Rewards <doc_npcasset_rewards>` respectively.

 Localization
 ------------